Top 10 Chinese Kung Fu Actors

 4. Donnie Yen 甄子丹

 Donnie Yen was born in Guangdong province, China in 1963.
 He won the gold medal at the World Martial Arts Championship.
 With excellent martial arts skills, he is called by the major media as “The Strongest of the Universe.”
-He starred in major films such as Dragon Tiger Gate, Geri situation.
+He starred in films such as Dragon Tiger Gate, Geri situation, Yip Man, Iron Monkey.

 5. Sammo Hung 洪金宝